stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 The context is set when invoking `soap_new_T` (and similar) with a non-NULL context argument.

-We use the soapcpp2 auto-generated `soap_dup_T` functions to duplicate data into another context (this requires soapcpp2 option `-Ec` to generate), here shown for C++ with the second argument `dst` NULL because we want to allocate a new managed object:
+Use the soapcpp2 auto-generated `soap_dup_T` functions to duplicate data into another context (this requires soapcpp2 option `-Ec` to generate), here shown for C++ with the second argument `dst` NULL to allocate a new managed object:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     soap *other_soap = soap_new(); // another context